HeshanKarunaratne/aws/README.md

     2. You can change the default alias using Registry and request for a custom alias
     3. Can pull without credentials but need AWS credentials to push

 68 .
-AWS Congito Authentication for NextJS Webapp
+AWS Cognito Authentication for NextJS Webapp
 - Steps
     ![Diagram](resources/images/services-26.PNG "Diagram")
     1. Architecture Explanation